Religious Education (R.E.) & Spiritual Development

 O.W.
 L. — "Our Whole Lives" Curriculum

 Jointly developed by the Unitarian Universalist Association and the United Church of Christ, Our Whole Lives is a series of sexuality education curricula established to help both children and adults make informed and responsible decisions about their sexual health and behavior.
-UUUS offers this curriculum from time to time, utilizing trained OWL facilitators.
+UUUF offers this curriculum from time to time, utilizing trained OWL facilitators.